 1. First, Get the Best “Seat” on the Boat

-When boarding a ferry from Seattle, race to get a spot on the upper-level outdoor deck on the back of the ferry.
-By getting a spot on the rearmost portion of the (standing room only) outdoor deck, you’ll be able to take unobstructed photos of the Seattle skyline as the ferry departs the terminal and begins the journey to Bainbridge Island.
+When boarding a ferry from Seattle, race to get a spot on the upper-level outdoor deck closest to the ferry terminal.
+By getting a spot on the rearmost portion of the (standing room only) outdoor deck, you’ll be able to take unobstructed photos of the Seattle skyline as the ferry departs the terminal and begins the journey to Bainbridge or Bremerton.

 On routes leaving from other ports, you can choose between the front or back deck, since a view of the city skyline won’t be available from those locations.